tedyapo/quadrature-generator/README.md

-# spectrum-analyzer-vna-adapter
+# quadrature-generator
-Adapter for using spectrum analyzer with tracking generator as simple VNA
+Adapter for using spectrum analyzer tracking generator (in zero span) as a digital clock source with I/Q outputs